-The 3 most common machining processes
+The 3 most widely used machining techniques

-The machine tool rotates at a specific speed so that the blades cut parts of the workpiece.
+Turning is a machining technique in which the machine tool rotates at a specific speed so that the blades cut parts of the workpiece.
 The objective is to create a cylindrical or conical part.

 This machining process can be used to create a wide variety of finished products, since it is possible to work both inside and outside the part: